Flathead engine: Disadvantages

 The main disadvantages of a sidevalve engine are poor gas flow, poor combustion chamber shape, and low compression ratio, all of which result in a low-revving engine with low power output and low efficiency.
 Because sidevalve engines do not burn the fuel efficiently, they suffer from high hydrocarbon emissions.

 Sidevalve engines can only be used for engines operating on the Otto principle.
-The combustion chamber shape is unsuitable for Diesel engines.
+The combustion chamber shape is unsuitable for Diesel engines, which require a high compression ratio for ignition to occur.

 In a sidevalve engine, intake and exhaust gases follow a circuitous route, with low volumetric efficiency, or "poor breathing", not least because the exhaust gases interfere with the incoming charge.
 Because the exhaust follows a lengthy path to leave the engine, there is a tendency for the engine to overheat.
 (Note: this is true for V-type flathead engines but less of an issue for inline engines which typically have the intake and exhaust ports on the same side of the engine block.)
 Although a sidevalve engine can safely operate at high speed, its volumetric efficiency swiftly deteriorates, so that high power outputs are not feasible at speed.
 High volumetric efficiency was less important for early cars because their engines rarely sustained extended high speeds, but designers seeking higher power outputs had to abandon the sidevalve.
-A compromise used by the Willys Jeep, Rover, Landrover, and Rolls-Royce in the 1950s was the "F-head" (or "intake-over-exhaust" valving), which has one sidevalve and one overhead valve per cylinder.
+A compromise used by the Willys Jeep, Rover, Land Rover, and Rolls-Royce in the 1950s was the "F-head" (or "intake-over-exhaust" valving), which has one sidevalve and one overhead valve per cylinder.